-- Making false representations on behalf of our company, either verbally or in writing. - Hiding company funds. - Circumventing internal controls. - Mischaracterizing company transactions. - Creating undisclosed or unrecorded fund accounts. - Knowingly allowing similar illegal activities to occur.
+Making false representations on behalf of our company, either verbally or in writing.

+Hiding company funds.

+3 Circumventing internal controls.

+Mischaracterizing company transactions.

+Creating undisclosed or unrecorded fund accounts.

+Knowingly allowing similar illegal activities to occur.

-If you notice any accounting or auditing irregularities, or incidents of fraud by individuals responsible for our company's accounting or financial reporting, you should report your observation to Management, the Ethics and Compliance Office or In-House Counsel.
+If you notice any accounting or auditing irregularities, or incidents of fraud by individuals responsible for our company's accounting or financial reporting, you should report your observation to a member of the Ethics & Compliance team, Management or In-House Counsel.
 Please keep in mind that it is against company policy to retaliate against anyone who makes an honest and sincere report of fraud or any other accounting or auditing irregularity.